Marshblocker/facts/README.md

 3. Run `cmd` as an Administrator (**Important**) and, within `your/local/directory/facts/`, execute `python build.py`.
-   If you change the location of the `facts` directory, you need to repeat this step.
+   If ever you will change the location of the `facts` directory, you always need to repeat this step.

 4. Setup is done. *facts* will run everytime you enter `python` in `cmd` or open the built-in Python shell.

 ## Acknowledgements

-Content of `facts_pool.txt` forked from [assaf's dailyhi/facts.txt](https://github.com/assaf/dailyhi/blob/master/facts.txt).
+Contents of `facts_pool.txt` forked from [assaf's dailyhi/facts.txt](https://github.com/assaf/dailyhi/blob/master/facts.txt).
 Thanks.

 ## License
 *facts* is released under the [MIT License](https://opensource.org/licenses/MIT).